English | Chinese

 In addition to performing as a soloist in the UCLA Choral and Symphony Orchestra production of Dvorák's Te Deum, conducted by Donald Neuen, Zhong performed in television productions for KSCI in Los Angeles and Idaho's Public Access Television in Pocatello, and appeared on WFIU Public Radio of Indiana University.
 Coached vocally for four years by John Wustman at the University of Illinois, she was a soloist in his highly acclaimed series, The Complete Songs of Schubert.

 In 2014, Dr. Zhong appeared as a vocal soloist in the Beethoven's Symphony No. 9, with Muncie Symphony Orchestra and chorale unions.
-In 2012, Dr. Zhong was a soloist in symphonic chorus works Toward the Future (fourth movement) and Ode to Peace (seventh movement), world premiere performances with Washington International Symphony Orchestra, conducted by David Zhang, held in the Clarice Smith Performing Arts Center, College Park of University of Maryland.
+In 2012 and 2015, Dr. Zhong was a soloist in symphonic chorus works Toward the Future (fourth movement) and Ode to Peace (seventh movement), world premiere performances with Washington International Symphony Orchestra, conducted by David Zhang, held in the Clarice Smith Performing Arts Center, College Park of University of Maryland.
 In Indiana, Dr. Zhong sang as a soloist with Earlham Symphony Orchestra and Muncie Symphony Orchestra in Carl Orff's Carmina Burana (2011) and Ralph Vaughan Williams's Dona Nobis Pacem (2008).
 Her numerous concert performances and over one hundred solo recitals have taken her to professional performance venues in Alabama, California, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Missouri, Nebraska, Nevada, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Virginia and Washington.
 Local newspapers reviewed several of her performances.